smartcommunitylab/dh-migration/README.md

 To install, type the following:

 ```
-helm install -n <NAME_OF_YOUR_NAMESPACE> <NAME_OF_YOUR_RELEASE> <PATH-OF-DH-MIGRATION-FOLDER> --create-namespace
+helm install -n <NAME_OF_YOUR_NAMESPACE> <NAME_OF_YOUR_RELEASE> <PATH-OF-TNLAB-FOLDER> --create-namespace
 ```

 For example, if you type:

 ```
-helm install -n dhmigration-namespace dhmigration-release helm/dh-migration --create-namespace
+helm install -n tnlab-namespace tnlab-release helm/tnlab --create-namespace
 ```

-The release dhmigration-release will be installed using the chart in the path helm/dh-migration in the namespace dhmigration-namespace.
+The release tnlab-release will be installed using the chart in the path helm/tnlab in the namespace tnlab-namespace.
 Even after getting the installation's success confirmation, you will still need to wait for all pods to be ready.
 To check the status of the resources in the namespace you have created and selected, type the following:

 ```